 Davidson College, a student must be in good standing at the college and must

 meet the personal, language, and other academic requirements of the program to which he or she applies.

-Academic credit from Davidson College programs off campus appears on the student’s permanent record as ungraded transfer credit, except that in a course taught by a regular Davidson College professor, a regular grade may be given.
-Non-Davidson faculty-taught courses on Davidson programs appear as “P” grades.
+Academic credit from Davidson College programs off campus appears on the student’s permanent record as ungraded transfer credit, except that in a course taught by a regular Davidson College professor, a regular grade will be given.
+Non-Davidson faculty-taught courses on Davidson’s Cadiz and Cambridge programs appear as “P” grades.

 The maximum transferable credit for one academic year in another college or university is eight courses; for one semester, four courses.

 Transfer credit for foreign study is awarded by the Registrar upon the recommendation of the director of the program abroad.

 Students may elect to enroll in a Davidson College approved foreign study program managed by another organizatio, college, or university.
 The program must be approved by the International Education Committee and courses must be approved in advance by the Registrar through Davidson’s Office of Education Abroad’s application process.
 Students may also apply directly to a foreign university for participation in winter or summer programs of study.
 The same application and approval processes apply.
 With the approval of the Registrar regarding coursework, students may also enroll for a semester or year at an accredited U.S. college or university.
 In either case, students are considered to be on approved personal leave from Davidson College.
 For such programs, including summer programs, regular transfer regulations and procedures apply.

 For transfer students, credit for one full year of normal academic credit at another college or university is transferred to Davidson as eight courses; credit for one academic semester as four courses.
 [Note: Grades of “D” or “F” and withdrawals might reduce the otherwise normal year’s credit at the former college to less than a normal year in credit acceptable to Davidson.]